fireship-io/fireship.io/content/courses/javascript/concepts-modules.md

 export default '🧁';
 ```

-This allows the consumer to name the module whatever it prefers when importing.
+This allows the consumer to name the module whatever they prefer when importing.

 ```js
 // wait, that's not pizza...